ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 The strict ordering rules are implemented in the derivation pipeline by applying the following changes.

-### Frame Queue

-The frame queue retains its function and holds all frames of the last batcher transaction.
-Holocene still allows multiple frames per batcher transaction.
-As before, this allows for optionally filling up remaining space of a batcher transactions with a starting frame of the next channel.

-### Channel Bank

-The Channel Bank becomes much simpler and only builds up a single channel.
-Channel frames have to arrive in order, and only one channel can be open at a time.

-#### Pruning

-Pruning is vastly simplified as there's at most only one open channel in the channel bank.
-So the channel bank's queue becomes effectively a staging slot for a single channel, the _staging channel_.
-The `MAX_CHANNEL_BANK_SIZE` parameter becomes ineffective and the size of a channel is bounded, as before, during decompression to be at most of size `MAX_RLP_BYTES_PER_CHANNEL`.

-#### Timeout

-The timeout is applied as before, just only to the single staging channel.

-#### Reading & Frame Loading

-Since the channel bank now only holds a single staging channel, and frames have to arrive in order, frames are read until the channel is complete, and then the complete channel can be pulled form the channel bank.

-The following rules are applied to incoming frames:
-- A first frame for a new channel starts a new channel as the staging channel.
-  - If there already is an open staging channel, it is dropped and replaced by this new channel.
-- An out of order frame is immediately dropped.
-  - If it belongs to the currently open channel, that channel is also dropped as the staging channel.
-  - This rule also covers dropping duplicate frames, as before Holocene.

-Otherwise, the pre-Holocene rules are applied:
-- If the current channel is timed-out, but not yet pruned, and the incoming frame would be the next correct frame for this channel, it is dropped.
-- If a channel got closed by a _last_ frame, new frames for that channel are dropped.

-### Batch Queue

-The batch queue is also simplified in that batches are required to arrive strictly ordered, and gaps are immediately derived as empty deposit-only blocks.

-TODO: details

-### Sync Start

-TODO: details on sync start simplifications.

-## Activation

-The new batch rules activate when the _L1 inclusion block timestamp_ is greater or equal to the Holocene activation timestamp.
-Note that this is in contrast to how span batches activated, namely via the span batch L1 origin timestamp.

-## Rationale

-### Steady Batch Derivation
+## Steady Block Derivation

+Steady Block Derivation changes the derivation rules for invalid payload attributes, replacing an invalid payload by a deposit-only/empty payload.
+Crucially, this means that an invalid payload doesn't propagate backwards in the derivation pipeline.

+Invalid batches are still dropped, as before, and given another chance to be replaced by a batch in a later channel for the same block number.

-Steady Batch Derivation ensures a more timely progression of the derivation pipeline.
+Steady Block Derivation ensures a more timely progression of the derivation pipeline.
 Invalid batches are not substituted by possible future batch replacements any more, but instead are directly derived as deposit-only blocks.
 Prior to this change, in a worst case scenario, an invalid batch could be replaced by a valid batch for a full sequencing window, and batches after the gap would need to be buffered for that period.

-Steady Batch Derivation has benefits for Fault Proofs and Interop, because it guarantees that each block is final when derived once from a batch, which simplifies the reasoning about block progression and avoids larger derivation pipeline resets.
+Steady Block Derivation has benefits for Fault Proofs and Interop, because it guarantees that each block is final when derived once from a batch, which simplifies the reasoning about block progression and avoids larger derivation pipeline resets.

-### Strict Batch Ordering
+## Strict Batch Ordering

-Combining Steady Batch Derivationwith Strict Batch Ordering yields even stronger guarantees of derivation progress.
+Combining Steady Block Derivation with Strict Batch Ordering yields even stronger guarantees of derivation progress.
 This way, not only any (even invalid) batches finalize the decision about that block height, but any batch guarantees progress for _at least_ the next block height.
 A consequence of the strict ordering rules guarantee that gaps are immediately derived as deposit-only blocks.

-### Partial Span Batch Validity
+## Partial Span Batch Validity

 Finally, Partial Span Batch Validity guarantees that a valid singular batch derived from a span batch can immediately be processed as valid, instead of being in an undecided state until the full span batch is